 1. Minimal Manuscripts

 It’s no longer enough to have a well-written manuscript and beautiful imagery.
 In such a competitive market publishers are looking for a story with cut-through, something truly unique, original, and even charmingly weird!
-Something that makes you think “oh no, you can’t do that… but wow it works!”, these sort of books market themselves because they’re story-worthy.
+These sort of books market themselves because they’re story-worthy.
 Du Iz Tak by Carson Ellis is a great example of an original idea that works.

 3. Book Series and Spin-offs